-How to Recover RAID 5 Based on a Motherboard Controller
+Recover RAID 5: Motherboard Controller Guide

 The RAID technology lets us boost read/write speed several-fold, and ensures a certain level of fault-tolerance for the drives within such system.
 That is why this technology is widely used in all kinds of organizations, from small businesses to multinational corporations.
 Most of the time, RAID systems are meant to store very important data, and that’s where high reliability is a must.
 However, nothing lasts forever, and disk arrays are no exception.
 A variety of things may affect the safety of your data: an operating system error, a power cut, a hardware issue, and the notorious human factor as well.